Chausses: Origins and development

-One of the clearest depictions of mail chausses in west Europe is in the Bayeux tapestry of 1066–1083, with William the Conqueror and several other Normans and Early English wearing them.
+One of the clearest depictions of mail chausses in west Europe is in the Bayeux Tapestry of 1066–1083, with William the Conqueror and several other Normans and Early English wearing them.
 Chausses became more common as the 12th century progressed and by 1200 nearly all knights and men-at-arms were outfitted with them.
 Beginning in the 13th century CE, padded, quilted hosen or breeches would be worn over the mail chausse on the upper leg.
-This type of armour was known as the gamboised cuisse, and is frequently depicted in the Majeciowski "Crusader" Bible from the 1240s CE.
+This type of armour was known as the gamboised cuisse, and is frequently depicted in the Maciejowski "Crusader" Bible from the 1240s CE.

 Reinforcing plates for knees called poleyns began to supplement mail chausses after about 1230.
 Because most leg armor had to be pulled on from the foot, rather than snapped on such as a breastplate, a chausse might have been considered to be worn on the foot.
 Steel shin plates called schynbalds came into use during the mid-13th century.
 Unlike greaves, schynbalds protected only the front of the lower leg.
 These early plate additions were worn over chausses and held in place with leather straps.
 While chausses never truly became obsolete, they gradually stopped being used on their own by wealthier armed retainers in the late 13th to the middle of the 14th century, as plate armour developed and became more affordable.
 By the 1310s to 1320s, greaves fully enclosed the leg and were being combined with poleyns and early cuisses, making leather prototypes of these iron components obsolete.